Ihavenonames2/LabyrinthGame/README.md

 # LabyrinthGame

-This is a simple game, with simple game mechanics
+This is a simple game, with simple game mechanicss